Can You Use a Credit Card to Buy a Home in New York City?

 Chase Your Dream

-Your mortgage is a huge part of your life, so learning how to best manage it is essential.
+Your mortgage is a massive part of your life, so learning how to manage it is essential.
 There are things you can do now to help prepare yourself for homeownership.

 Talk to your friends and family who have bought recently.

-Save money where you can - eat out less, skip that weekend trip, maybe even move to a cheaper apartment for a bit!
+Save money where you can - eat out less, skip that weekend trip, and maybe even move to a cheaper apartment!

 Pay attention to mortgage rates and the real estate landscape.
 Rates can fluctuate, so timing is everything.

-Most importantly, keep track of your money and payments to make sure you are on top of everything.
+Most importantly, keep track of your money and payments to ensure you are on top of everything.

 Search for Home Sales in NYC